Portland, Ore.[email protected] +1 813.468.9737

 Recommendable is a Ruby library that I extracted from goodbre.ws.
 It is a drop-in recommender system for Ruby applications using Likes and Dislikes.
 Ratings and recommendations are stored in Redis to utilize fast set mathematics for collaborative filtering.rack-console 2014 - 2018

 rack-console is a Ruby gem to provide an interactive Ruby interpreter for any

 Crepe is a lightweight API framework designed to help you write clean, fast web services in Ruby.
 I joined as a maintainer in 2013 and provided pieces to Crepe’s surrounding ecosystem such as Creperie (a project generator and CLI) and a plugin to report performance metrics to New Relic.Sunscreen 2014 - 2016

 Sunscreen is a macOS app that I wrote for fun.
 A lightweight menu bar app that changes your desktop wallpaper based on local sunrise and sunset times, Sunscreen was my first (but hopefully not last) foray into Swift and Xcode.

 EducationRollins College 2007 - 2011 Computer Science, B.A.H.

 I graduated summa cum laude with a B.A.H in Computer Science.
-Having achieved a 3.99 GPA (4.0 Major GPA), I was in the top 5 of my class and was on the President’s List for all terms.
+I graduated in the top 5 of my class with a 3.99 GPA (4.0 Major GPA) and was on the President’s List for all terms.